dosemu2/dosemu2/doc/README.txt

 8. Using X

-   Please read all of this for a more complete X information ;-)
+   This chapter provides some hints and tips for using DOSEMU in X.
      _________________________________________________________________

 8.1.
-Latest Info

-   From Uwe Bonnes <bon@elektron.ikp.physik.th-darmstadt.de>:

-   xdosemu (dosemu.bin -X) is now a lot more capable.
-In particular it should now understand the keys from the keypad-area (the keys the most right on a MF-Keyboard) and numlock and keyevents in the range of the latin characters, even when you run xdosemu from a remote X-terminal.
-   It also is capable to handle PL4 color modes in addition to 256 color modes, so bgidemo from Borland runs fine.
+Basic information

+   If you start dosemu in X it brings up its own window, in which you can also execute graphical programs such as games.
+To force text-only execution of DOSEMU in an xterm or other terminal (konsole, gnome-terminal, and so on), you need to run dosemu -t.

+   Use dosemu -w to start DOSEMU in fullscreen mode.
+When running DOSEMU, you can flip between fullscreen and windowed mode by pressing
+   <Ctrl><Alt><F>.
+The graphics window is resizeable.

+   Some DOS applications want precise mouse control that is only possible if the mouse cursor is trapped in the DOSEMU window.
+To enable this you need to grab the mouse by pressing <Ctrl><Alt><Home>.
+Similarly, you can grab the keyboard by pressing <Ctrl><Alt><K>, or
+   <Ctrl><Alt><Shift><K> if your window manager already grabs
+   <Ctrl><Alt><K>.
+After you grab the keyboard all key combinations
+   (including <Alt><Tab> and so on) are passed to DOSEMU.
+In fullscreen mode the mouse and keyboard are both automatically grabbed.

+   Use <Ctrl><Alt><Pause> to pause and unpause the DOSEMU session, which is useful if you want it to sit silently in the background when it is eating too much CPU time.
+Press <Ctrl><Alt><PgDn> or click the close button of the window to exit DOSEMU.

+   DOSEMU uses bitmapped internal fonts by default, so it can accurately simulate a real VGA card text mode.
+It is also possible to use X fonts.
+The advantages of these is that they may be easier on the eyes, and are faster, in particular if you use DOSEMU remotely.
+Any native DOS font setting utilities do not work, however.
+To set an X font use the provided xmode.com utility, using
+       xmode -font vga

+   at the DOS prompt or
+       $_X_font = "vga"

+   in dosemu.conf.
+The provided fonts are vga, vga8x19, vga11x19,
+   vga10x24, vga12x30, vga-cp866, and vga10x20-cp866.

+   If the mouse is not grabbed, then you can copy and paste text if the DOSEMU window is in text mode.
+This uses the standard X mechanism: select by dragging the left mouse button, and paste by pressing the middle mouse button.
      _________________________________________________________________

 8.2.
-Older information

-   From Rainer Zimmermann <zimmerm@mathematik.uni-marburg.de>

-   Some basic information about DOSEMU's X support.
-Sometimes it's even sort of useable now.
+More detailed information, hints and tips

-   What you should take care of:
+   What you might take care of:

      * If backspace and delete do not work, you can try 'xmodmap -e "keycode 22 = 0xff08"' to get use of your backspace key, and
      * 'xmodmap -e "keycode 107 = 0xffff"' to get use of your delete key.
      * Make sure DOSEMU has X support compiled in.
-(X_SUPPORT = 1 in the Makefile)
-     * you should have the vga font installed.
-See README.ncurses.
-     * start DOSEMU with `xdosemu' (or `dosemu.bin -X' when bypassing the wrapper) from an X terminal window.
-Or make a link to 'dosemu.bin' named 'xdos' - when called by that name, DOSEMU will automatically assume -X. There is also a new debug flag 'X' for X-related messages.
-To exit xdosemu, use 'exitemu' or select 'Close' aka 'Delete' (better not 'Destroy') from the 'Window' menu.
-It is also save to use <Ctrl><Alt><PgDn> within the window to exit DOSEMU.
-       Use <Ctrl><Alt><Pause> to pause and unpause the DOSEMU session, which is useful if you want it to sit silently in the background when it is eating too much CPU time.
+The configure script complains loudly if it does not find X development libraries.
-     * there are some X-related configuration options for dosemu.conf.
+     * There are some X-related configuration options for dosemu.conf.
-       See ./etc/dosemu.conf for details.
+       See the file itself for details.
      * Keyboard support of course depends on your X keyboard mappings (xmodmap).
 If certain keys don't work (like Pause, Backspace,...), it *might* be because you haven't defined them in your xmodmap, or defined to something other than DOSEMU expects.
      * using the provided icon (dosemu.xpm):
           + you need the xpm (pixmaps) package.
-If you're not sure, look for a file like /lib/libXpm.so.*
+If you're not sure, look for a file like /usr/X11R6/lib/libXpm.so.*
           + you also need a window manager which supports pixmaps.
 Fvwm is fine, but I can't tell you about others.
 Twm probaby won't do.
-          + copy dosemu.xpm to where you usually keep your pixmap (not bitmap!) files (perhaps /usr/include/X11/pixmaps)
+          + copy dosemu.xpm to where you usually keep your pixmap (not bitmap!) files (perhaps /usr/share/pixmaps)
           + tell your window manager to use it.
 For fvwm, add the following line to your fvwmrc file: